EUDAT-B2STAGE/http-api/projects/b2stage/notes/paolo.md

 ### still missing

-- rabbitmq closed connection
+- list errors in steps for Maris to define codes @TODO
-- list errors in steps for Maris to define codes
+- rabbitmq closed connection @TOFIX
 - ansible the infrastructure
 - auth forbidden to all for maris/admin only endpoint